mihailo-stevanovic/documentation-repository/README.md

 ## Portal

-The portal app is being built using React.js.
+The portal app is built using React.js and Material UI.
 It is used to display all documents to internal users (company employees).

+For more information, please refer to the dedicated [README](#portal/readme.md).

 ## Admin